StarIO: A Lightweight Inertial Odometry for Nonlinear Motion: Proposed Method

-In standard Transformer architectures, the attention module is typically followed by a multilayer perceptron (MLP) with nonlinear activations to enhance the model’s expressive power\cite{VIT}.
-However, in our proposed architecture, high-dimensional nonlinear modeling has already been effectively achieved through the preceding modules.
-Therefore, we shift our focus to multi-scale context modeling, aiming to extract rich contextual information across diverse receptive fields.
+\textbf{Multi-Scale Gated Convolution Unit (MSGCU).} In standard Transformer architectures, the attention module is typically followed by a MLP consisting of linear layers and nonlinear activations to enhance the model's representational capacity \cite{VIT}.
+However, in our architecture the nonlinear representational capacity has already been effectively realized by DWSB.
+We therefore focus on multi-scale context modeling to aggregate rich contextual information across diverse receptive fields.